 “DUI” Charges are serious criminal charges and you can be charged these offences or a combination of the following –

 - Impaired Driving – this charge arises when police have a suspicion that a driver has alcohol or drugs in their system.

-Additionally the ancillary effects of a conviction far outweighs the immediate fine or sentence.
+Additionally, the ancillary effects of a conviction far outweigh the immediate fine or sentence.
 Upon a finding of guilt for impaired driving (or “over 80” or “DUI”), insurance premiums will skyrocket, there will be a mandatory driving suspension for a period of one year, as well as remedial programs imposed by the government to transition back into driving (such as ignition interlock systems installed in vehicles).
-All of this comes with considerableexpense and unbearable inconvenience to those people who rely upon their driving for work and day to day purposes.
+All of this comes with a considerable expense and unbearable inconvenience to those people who rely upon their driving for work and day to day purposes.
 Other consequences may include –

 - 90 Day Automatic License Suspension

 - Drivers License Suspension ranging from 1 year on your first offence to a lifetime for your third offence